abpframework/abp/docs/en/Community-Articles/2023-10-28-EF-Core-8-Primitive-Collections/POST.md

 ```
 ## Conclusion

 We don't need to do anything if we just use a collection of primitive types.
-It serializes and deserializes as JSON automatically.
+It serializes and deserializes them as JSON automatically.
 Additionally, it sends the primitive collection as a parameter to cache the query.

 ## References